-Figure 4: The plot shows an example of the background hit rejection using hit- ${196}$ time.
+Figure 4: Example of the background hit rejection using hit-time.
 The blue distribution shows the signal, and the black distribution shows the off-time background.
-Assuming the hit-time cut at -38 ns, the signal hit 197 efficiency of 99% and the background hit rejection of 46% are achieved.
+Assuming the hit-time cut at -38 ns, the signal hit efficiency of $99\%^{200}$ and the background hit rejection of 46% are achieved.

-height and the signal timing, can be accommodated in the three-202 samples time window.
-However, when the trigger has a jitter203 and the timing shift happens, some part of the signal waveform204 can be out of the three-samples time window, and the recon-205 struction performance deteriorates.
-We examined the effect on206 the hit efficiency as a function of the trigger timing shift.
-The207 effect is evaluated by the relative hit efficiency, which is defined208 as the ratio of the hit efficiency in the three-samples data to the209 one in the six-samples data.
-For this study, the three-samples210 data are emulated in the offline analysis from the six-samples211 data by selecting consecutive three samples at fixed positions212 in the six samples.
-The trigger timing shift is evaluated by the213 CDC event time.
-The resulting relative efficiencies as a func-214 tion of the trigger timing shift in the hadron events are shown215 in Fig. 5.
-The decreasing trend is observed for the shift of the216 trigger timing, as expected.
-As a result, the relative efficiency217 is over 99.9% for the trigger timing shift within ± 30 ns.
+mixed-mode.
+If the trigger timing has no deviation, the three-204 samples data will show comparable performance to the six-205 samples data because the relevant part of the signal waveform206 to evaluate the necessary signal properties, which are the signal207 height and the signal timing, can be accommodated in the three-208 sample's time window.
+However, when the trigger has a jitter209 and the timing shift happens, some part of the signal waveform210 can be out of the three-sample's time window, and the recon-211 struction performance deteriorates.
+We examined the effect on212 the hit efficiency as a function of the trigger timing shift.
+The213 effect is evaluated by the relative hit efficiency, which is defined214 as the ratio of the hit efficiency in the three-samples data to the215 one in the six-samples data.
+For this study, the three-samples216 data are emulated in the offline analysis from the six-samples217 data by selecting consecutive three samples at fixed positions218 in the six samples.
+The trigger timing shift is evaluated by the219 CDC event time.
+The resulting relative efficiencies as a function220 of the trigger timing shift in the hadron-event data are shown in221 Fig. 5.
+The decreasing trend is observed for the shift of the trig-222 ger timing, as expected.
+As a result, the relative efficiency is 223 over 99.9% for the trigger timing shift within ± 30 ns.

-Figure 5: The relative hit efficiencies as a function of the trigger timing shift for v/n-side (blue square) and u/p-side(red diamond).
-The positive(negative) trigger timing shift corresponds to early(late) trigger timing.
+Figure 5: The relative hit efficiencies as a function of the trigger timing shift239 for v/n-side (blue square) and u/p-side(red diamond).
+The positive(negative)240 trigger timing shift corresponds to early(late) trigger timing.